ludobouan/Q-learning-gridworld/README.md

 > * Bonus points if you modify the bot in some way that makes it more efficient

 ## Modifications done
-* Made the game world bigger
+* All the things listed above and...
-* Added more obstacles
-* Made the bot start in a different position
 * Changed the bot's policy to epsilon-greedy
 * Reduce epsilon (exploration) exponentialy
 * Reduce alpha (learning rate) exponentialy